How to Write ChatGPT Prompts That Actually Work (2026)

 Read More: AI in Day to Day Life: How AI is Reshaping Everything You Do

-This is what I use now for seo content and blog writing:
+This is the exact prompt template I use for SEO content and blog writing.

 Prompt: